 “Is it a chore of constancy, or the rush

 for love without a face?
-The palest shade of night
+The beauty of night

 shall not shine tonight.”